About Life in Progress

 I received my formal coaching training from COACHU, the oldest and most established coach training program in the world.
 I am certified by the ICF (International Coaching Federation) as a Professional Certified Coach (PCC).
 I am also CELDC certified (Certified Executive and Leadership Development Coach).
 I’ve been mentored by a Master coach, and I have conducted over 2,000 hours of coaching to help people discover their life’s purpose.
 I’m a qualified administrator (and admitted geek) of the Myers-Briggs Type Indicator the Strong Interest Inventory, and the EQi 2.0 Emotional Intelligence Assessment.

-Finally, I have one more very special professional and personal interest concerning Employment and Careers for Individuals with High Functioning Autism (HFA), including Aspergers Syndrome.
+Finally, I have one more very special professional and personal interest concerning Employment and Careers for Individuals with High Functioning Autism (HFA).
 Part of my practice is devoted to career coaching clients with HFA.
 My interest began personally.

 I greatly enjoy working with adults with autism, and their families.
 If you know a young adult with Autism or other ‘invisible’ disability struggling to find meaningful employment, I would be happy to speak with them.